0elo/CTCI-for-Python3/README.md

-# Cracking the Coding Interview for Python 3
+# Cracking the Coding Interview, 6th Edition

 A little interview prep never hurt anyone.
 This repo will solve questions from the 6th edition.